 Quality content is how well your content achieves its goals (such as marketing goals) and the depth of information in your content.
 Quality content also goes beyond information and includes grammar, readability, and formatting.

-Your Money or Your Life content
+Your Money or Your Life content (YMYL)

 Before evaluating any article, search engines always start by understanding an article’s topic and the category it falls under.